canonical/k8s-snap/docs/src/tutorial/add-remove-nodes.md

 ### 1. Create both VMs

-The first step is to create the VMs.
+The first step is creating the VMs.

 ```sh
 multipass launch 22.04 --name control-plane